doniacld/outdoorsight/README.md

 Prerequisites

 - [go 1.14+](https://golang.org/doc/install)
+> If you are using a previous version that Go 1.12, you might need this `export GO111MODULE=on`
 - Install [Docker](https://docs.docker.com/get-docker/)

 In case you want to rework the documentation:
 * [Redoc](https://github.com/Redocly/redoc)

 ## Users
 **Run the app**

     make run_outdoorsight